Bridge Project

 The following demonstration video shows how the emotion classification MATLAB GUI works.

-In project Bridge, we are also working on a novel pitch detection algorithm called BaNa, in order to achieve a higher pitch detection accuracy in the presence of noise, and further increase the overall emotion prediction accuracy.
+In project Bridge, we are also working on a novel fundamental frequency (F0) detection algorithm called BaNa, in order to achieve a lower F0 gross pitch error (GPE) rate in the presence of noise, and further increase the overall emotion prediction accuracy.

-To test the noise resilience of our pitch detection algorithm, we add test speech data with different types of noise at different signal-to-noise ratio (SNR) values.
-For example, the following speech samples are generated by a female speaker performing the pride emotion, with 8 types of surrounding noise: babble noise, destroy engine noise, destroy operations noise, factory noise, high frequency channel noise, white noise, pink noise, and noise recorded in a Volvo vehicle.
+To test the noise resilience of BaNa, we create test speech data with different types of noise at different signal-to-noise ratio (SNR) values.
+For example, the following speech samples are generated by a female speaker performing the pride emotion, with 8 types of surrounding noise: babble noise, destroyer engine noise, destroyer operations noise, factory noise, high frequency channel noise, white noise, pink noise, and noise recorded in a Volvo vehicle.
 The SNR is 3dB.

 • clean speech